-Day 6: Shira Hut (3,840m);.
+Day 5: Shira Hut (3,840m);.
 A shorter day that begins by climbing up a steep ridge to reach a small semicircular cliff known as Picnic Rock.
 There are excellent views of Kibo and the jagged rim of Shira Plateau from here, and it is a good rest point too!
 The trail continues less steeply to reach the Shira Plateau.
-We camp near Shira Hut (3,840m.) which has some of the most stunning views on Kilimanjaro; close to the huge volcanic cone of Kibo, the spectacular rock formations of Shira Plateau, and looking across to Mt.
+Camp near Shira Hut (3,840m.) which has some of the most stunning views on Kilimanjaro; close to the huge volcanic cone of Kibo, the spectacular rock formations of Shira Plateau, and looking across to Mt.
 Meru floating on the clouds (4-6 hours walking throughout the day).

-Day 7: Great Barranco valley (3,900 m.)
+Day 6: Great Barranco valley (3,900 m.)
 A morning of gentle ascent and panoramic views, leaving the moorland plateau behind to walk on lava ridges beneath the glaciers of the Western Breach.
-After lunch near the Lava Tower junction (4,550 m.) we descend to the bottom of the Great Barranco valley (3,900 m.), sheltered by towering cliffs and with extensive views of the plains far below (5-7 hours walking throughout the day).
+After lunch near the Lava Tower junction (4,550 m.) descend to the bottom of the Great Barranco valley (3,900 m.), sheltered by towering cliffs and with extensive views of the plains far below (5-7 hours walking throughout the day).

-Day 11: Mweka forest camp to Mweka Gate (1,650 m); A sustained descent through lovely forest with lush undergrowth takes us to Mweka National Park gate.
-From here will be transferred to our hotel in Arusha where we’ll spend the afternoon resting poolside!
-(3-4 hours walking throughout the day)
+Day 10: Mweka forest camp to Mweka Gate (1,650 m); A sustained descent through lovely forest with lush undergrowth takes us to Mweka National Park gate.
+From here you will be transferred to your hotel in Arusha where you will spend the night.

 Day 11: Depart for home, proud at having successfully topped out on one the world’s seven summits!
 Time to start planning your next adventure…